matiasvlevi/lu5-wasm/README.md

 # lu5-wasm

-This is a minimal JavaScript polyfill for the [lu5](https://github.com/matiasvlevi/lu5) interpreter when used in WebAssembly.
+A minimal javascript polyfill for the [lu5](https://github.com/matiasvlevi/lu5) interpreter when used in WebAssembly.

 <br/>

 ## Getting Started